 BEARISH TWO CROWS: This pattern is a made up of three candlesticks.
 The black candlesticks of the second and third day represent the two crows that perched on the first white candlestick. more...

 BEARISH THREE INSIDE DOWN: This is a confirmed Bearish Harami pattern.
-The first two lines are exactly the same as the Bearish Harami, and the third day represents bearish confirmation. more...
+The first two candlesticks match the Bearish Harami formation, and the third day provides bearish confirmation. more...

 BEARISH THREE OUTSIDE DOWN: This is a confirmed Bearish Engulfing pattern.
-The first two lines are exactly the same as the Bearish Engulfing pattern and the third day represents its confirmation. more...
+The first two candlesticks follow the classic Bearish Engulfing pattern, and the third day provides its confirmation. more...

 BEARISH SQUEEZE ALERT: This is a three-day bearish reversal pattern.
 It was developed because of the frequent event where prices can break to the downside following this pattern, especially if the pattern is preceded by a strong upside move. more...

-BEARISH THREE GAP UPS: This is a four day bearish reversal pattern.
-It consists of three consecutive days each gapping higher on the open.
-After Three Gap Ups the market becomes extremely overbought and ready for the reversal of the current uptrend. more...
+BEARISH THREE GAP UPS: This is a four-day bearish reversal pattern.
+It consists of three consecutive days, each opening with a gap up.
+After Three Gap Ups, the market becomes significantly overbought, signaling a potential reversal of the current uptrend. more...

-BEARISH BREAKAWAY: This four candlestick pattern starts with a strong white candlestick.
-The next three days after the upside gap set consecutively higher prices.
-However, the last day completely erases the limited price gains of up days and closes inside the gap between the first and second days.
-This suggests a short term reversal. more...
+BEARISH BREAKAWAY: This four-candlestick pattern begins with a strong white candlestick.
+The following three days, after an upside gap, see consecutively higher prices.
+However, on the last day, the limited price gains of the previous days are completely erased, and it closes within the gap between the first and second days.
+This indicates a potential short-term reversal. more...

 BEARISH LADDER TOP: This is a five candlestick pattern that starts with three strong white candlesticks.
 The uptrend continues with the fourth higher close.
 The next day gaps lower and closes much lower than the previous day or two.
 This may imply a bearish reversal. more...